 - Push down on the saw arm and pull out the lock pin to release saw arm.
 Raise saw arm to its full raised position.
 Be cautious, saw arm is spring loaded to raise. - Loosen the phillips screw on the blade bolt cover until blade bolt cover can be raised.
-See Figure 10 and 11. - Gently raise the lower blade guard bracket, releasing lower blade guard from notch so that lower blade guard and blade bolt cover can be rotated up and back to expose the blade bolt.
-See Figures 10 and 11.
+See Figure 10. - Gently raise the lower blade guard bracket so that the lower blade guard and blade bolt cover can be rotated up and back to expose the blade bolt.
+See Figure 10.